tensorflow/tensor2tensor/CONTRIBUTING.md

 # How to Contribute

+# Issues

+* Please tag your issue with `bug`, `feature request`, or `question` to help us effectively respond.
+* Please include the versions of TensorFlow and Tensor2Tensor you are running (run `pip list | grep tensor`)
+* Please provide the command line you ran as well as the log output.

+# Pull Requests

 We'd love to accept your patches and contributions to this project.
 There are just a few small guidelines you need to follow.